PGS62/VBA-CSV/README.md

 <a name="myfootnote3">Footnote 3</a>: Surface Book 2, Intel(R) Core(TM) i7-8650U CPU @ 1.90GHz 2.11 GHz, 16GB RAM

 # Compatibility
 VBA-CSV works only on Windows, not Mac (since Scripting Runtime is not available), and not iOS or Android (since VBA is not available).
 It has been tested on Excel 365, both 64-bit and 32-bit, and on Excel 2010, 32 bit.
 It _should_ work on all other Office versions (2007 or later) but has not yet been tested on them.
+From version v0.23 onwards, it also works on PCs for which the [Office Display Language](https://support.microsoft.com/en-us/office/change-the-language-office-uses-in-its-menus-and-proofing-tools-f5c54ff9-a6fa-4348-a43c-760e7ef148f8) is not English.

 # About
 Author: Philip Swannell